Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/sdspi_littlefs/readme.md

 # LittleFS filesystem using SD Card media

-This application shows an example of using the MPLAB Harmony File System to access and modify the contents of a SD card using the SDSPI driver and the SPI PLIB.
+This application shows an example of using the LittleFS File System to access SD card using the SDSPI driver and the SPI PLIB.

 ## Description

 ### File System Operations on the SD Card

+- Performs a SYS_FS_FormatDisk
-- The application opens a file named **FILE_TOO_LONG_NAME_EXAMPLE_123.JPG** on the SD card
+- Opens a **newfile.txt** on the SD Card
-- Reads the content of the file and creates a directory named **Dir1**
-- Inside the directory, writes the copied content into another file **Dir1/FILE_TOO_LONG_NAME_EXAMPLE_123.JPG**

-The image file could be any arbitrary JPEG (image) file chosen by the user and then renamed to** FILE_TOO_LONG_NAME_EXAMPLE_123.JPG**.

-### Note

-Since the application creates a directory named **Dir1**, it is important that the a folder with the same name does not exist on the SD card.
-If a directory named **Dir1** is already present on the SD card, the application will fail.
+- Write and reads back 4KB of data on **newfile.txt**
+- Verifies the Data Read back

 ### File system layer uses: